JulioTPS/Piercer/README.md

 I still have a few less essential features in mind that I might add in the future.

-This project is a personal project made for the enjoyment of learning, it's not intended for commercialization.
+This is a personal project made for the enjoyment of learning, it's not intended for commercialization.